robertorcosta/azure-docs.pt-br/articles/marketplace/partner-center-portal/create-new-customer-engagement-offer.md

 ### <a name="app-version"></a>Versão do aplicativo

 Insira o número de versão da sua oferta.
-Os clientes verão essa versão listada na página de detalhes da oferta.
-Se você estiver atualizando o número de versão apenas devido a alterações de marketing/descritivas, marque a caixa **Somente alterações de marketing**.
-Essa opção permite que a oferta ignore os estágios de certificação e provisionamento.
+Os clientes verão essa versão listada na página de detalhes da oferta.<!-- If you are only updating the version number due to marketing/descriptive changes, check the **Marketing only change** box.
+This option allows the offer to bypass the certification and provisioning stages.-->

 ### <a name="terms-and-conditions"></a>Termos e condições